AlexTrebs/shortcut/README.md

 npx @tailwindcss/cli -i ./ui/styles/tailwind.css -o ./ui/assets/main.css
 ```

-This is required to setup the css styling over the project.
+This is required to set-up the css styling for the project.

 Following that run: